Henry McMaster: Veto record

-In 2018, McMaster offered to send troops from the South Carolina National Guard to assist Texas in combating illegal immigration and drug trafficking.
-This came after Trump called for the deployment of thousands of soldiers along the Mexico–United States border, in which border states such as Arizona and New Mexico also participated.

-LGBT rights

-In 1993, as chair of the South Carolina Republican Party, McMaster criticized a bill cosponsored by Senator Fritz Hollings, a Democrat, that would prohibit workplace discrimination based on sexual orientation.
-McMaster said, "I want to know why he sponsored the gay-rights bill that allows homosexuals to be recruited to teach in schools, among other things."
-In 2006, as Attorney General, McMaster successfully led the fight to ban same-sex marriage in South Carolina.
-He also said that South Carolina should "secede" over Don't Ask, Don't Tell.
-In an October 2022 gubernatorial debate, McMaster said he would enforce a same-sex marriage ban in South Carolina if the U.S. Supreme Court overturned Obergefell v.
-Hodges.

 Personal life

 Family

 McMaster has been married to Peggy McMaster (née Anderson) since 1978.
 They have two adult children and reside in Columbia, South Carolina.
 He owns an English Bulldog named Mac.
 McMaster and his family attend First Presbyterian Church in Columbia.

 Properties

 McMaster and his wife own several houses and rental apartments in the Columbia area.
 One home they own is the McCord House, which was constructed in 1849 and used as a Union headquarters during the Civil War.
 McMaster typically leases or rents these homes to University of South Carolina students; they are his largest source of income.
 According to the Post and Courier, tenants have complained that the properties are unsafe and unsanitary.
 Images of roaches, outdated utilities, mold, bedbugs, mice, and bats validated the claim.
 Tenants have also complained about mold and having to wait months for pest control.
 When asked about the issues, McMaster denied the homes were unfit for renting.
 A spokeswoman for his campaign said, "Of course they are livable.
 No one would rent them if they were not."
 In 2016, McMaster's tax return showed that he received $7.7 million in rent on such houses and apartments between 2006 and 2015; he paid a little over $500,000 for upkeep, maintenance, and cleaning.
 McMaster has also reportedly paid over $16,000 in fines for ordinance violations.
 He has suggested that the fines were accrued because tenants trashed the properties.